xia0nan/xia0nan.github.io/README.md

 ## Historical archives

 The six original articles remain in `_posts` with `archived: true`, `hidden: true`, and fixed original permalinks.
 Keep both flags together. `hidden` removes them from homepage pagination; `archived` adds the historical notice and removes them from Recently Updated.
-Their bodies, dates, titles, images and heading anchors are preserved.
+Publication dates, historical images, and heading destinations are preserved; bodies and titles may receive reviewed corrections under the policy below.
 Do not remove the fixed permalinks when adding categories.

 Compatibility routes: